Quenton Nelson

 Quenton Emerson Nelson (born March 19, 1996) is an American professional football guard for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Notre Dame, receiving unanimous All-American honors in 2017, and was selected by the Colts sixth overall in the 2018 NFL draft.
-Considered among the NFL's best guards, Nelson has received Pro Bowl selections in all seven of his seasons and three first-team All-Pros.
+He played college football at Notre Dame, earning unanimous All-American honors in 2017.
+Nelson was selected by the Colts sixth overall in the 2018 NFL draft.
+Considered among the NFL's best guards, he has received Pro Bowl selections in all eight of his seasons and three first-team All-Pros.

 Early life

 Nelson is the youngest of four children of Craig and Maryellen Nelson.
 He grew up in Holmdel Township, New Jersey and attended Holmdel High School as a freshman before transferring to Red Bank Catholic High School in Red Bank, New Jersey, where he was an All-Star in basketball as a power forward/center.
 Nelson committed to the University of Notre Dame to play college football.
 He also supplemented his football and strength trainings with Taekwondo.